tonyscottpage/site/_posts/2014-08-21-creating-best-workplace.markdown

 ---
 layout: post
-title:  How Can You Create the Best Workplace on Earth?
+title:  How Can You Create the Best Workplace?
 date:   2014-08-21 12:24
 tags:
 image: libb/images/best-workplace.jpg
 ---

-**See if you admire like I did this piece of work by Rob Goffee and Gareth Jones showing us the six main things employees require to be most productive!
-Two questions.
-How does your organisation measure up?
-What do you want to do about it?**
+**Here is a great piece of work by Rob Goffee and Gareth Jones showing us six main things employees require to be most productive!
+Two questions: How does your organisation measure up?
+And What do you want to do about it?**

 ![](/libb/images/best-workplace.jpg)

-For three years they asked hundreds of executives in surveys and seminars around the globe to describe the organisation of their dreams.
-Let's not beat around the bush, here are the six common factors:
+For three years Goffee and Jones asked hundreds of executives in surveys and seminars around the globe to describe the organisation of their dreams.
+Let's not beat around the bush.
+Here are the six common factors:

 1. <b>Let people be themselves</b> - they need to be able to say what they truly think to be able to do a good job
 2. <b>Unleash the flow of information</b> - don't spin, distort or hold back.
-Radical honesty is difficult but it makes sense today when trust levels are so low and background noise so high.
+Radical honesty is difficult but it makes sense today when trust levels are so low and background noise so high
-3. <b>Magnify people's strengths</b> - make everyone in the company even better by providing stretch assignments, networks, training, and 100 other ways.
+3. <b>Magnify people's strengths</b> - make everyone in the company even better by providing stretch assignments, networks, training.. and 100 other ways
 4. <b>Stand for more than shareholder value</b> - let people forge connections between personal values and company purpose to determine the way you do business
-5. <b>Show how the daily work makes sense</b> - bring people together into the same room and they will submerge their own egos into the collective, and you no longer need to lead them in the traditional sense: work becomes a "cause"
+5. <b>Show how the daily work makes sense</b> - bring people together into the same room and they will submerge their own egos into the collective, and you no longer need to lead them in a traditional sense: work becomes a "cause"
 6. <b>Have rules people can believe in</b> - rules are needed but employees are ever more sceptical of hierarchy and charisma so give them powerful reasons for necessary structure.

+Seems like the kind of workplace a generation with attitudes like <a href="http://pageconsulting.co.uk/2014/08/19/sonny.html"; target="_blank">Sonny</a> could respond to.

 Two questions.
 How does your organisation measure up?
-What do you want to do about it?
+And what do you want to do about it?

 __________________
 <b>Notes</b>